 Securing our water toys is easy, we simply put the boat and Sea-Doo on their lifts and tie off the jet-ski for a little extra protection (this way if it floats off the lift it won't drift away).
 We can't tie off the Porsches (can we?), a lift won't help, and even if we had a garage we need a hurricane proof door to be really secure (those of you who live in Florida and other hurricane prone states now all about this).
 We need a bunker of sorts.

 The spot where we store a few cars in the winter is just down the road from us.
 Not only is it a safe and secure storage space, it's built in a stone quarry that is both protected from the wind and completely devoid of trees.
 However, it's not staffed and this being Maine, you can occasionally run into trouble tracking someone down to gain access.
 Fortunately, after a few calls we get in touch with the owner and explain our plight.
 He graciously interrupts his own day and offers to meet us to open the door and get our babies out of harm's way?

 I quickly realized that while we have emergency plans in place for our personal safety and our home, we never really planned (or even gave thought) to protecting our Porsches in the event of extreme weather (as it's simply never been a problem before).
 The closest we came was earlier this summer when an unexpected hail storm hit us on what was otherwise a warm, sunny day.
 Fortunately, we received a delivery that day and were able to use the packaging as make shift shields.
-See the video below (if you can't see it via email simply click on Develop a Disaster Plan for Your Porsche and you'll be taken directly to our site).
+See the video below.
 Now, we have an even better car cover and keep things under the house to use as shields should this happen again.